dzziyana/Parallel-Programming/Lazy Locking.md

 #Slides-Lecture-19
 ## Lazy List
 - Works similar to an Optimistic List (see [[Optimistic Locking]]), but scans only once.
 - `contains()` is #wait-free!
+- Additional concept: "to logically remove an object"

 > [!Basic Idea]
 > Leave cleanup for later, mark nodes as deleted.